ansible-collections/ibm_zos_core/docs/source/community_guides_docs/better_arg_parser.rst

 The resolved dependencies are passed to any custom functions defined in the argument which has the dependencies.

-**Note:** dependencies can only exist between arguments at the same depth.
+**Note:** Dependencies can only exist between arguments at the same depth.
 In addition, dependencies cannot exist between elements in a list of dicts.

 Dependencies Example